Bristol LH: Models

 Bodies were fitted by different manufacturers, who adapted them to the needs of different operators.
 Bodies could be fitted out as buses, coaches or dual purpose buses which could be used for coach services when traffic demanded.
 Bus bodies usually came from the Eastern Coach Works (ECW), which was owned by the same Transport Holding Company.
 This was a government-owned company but Leyland had acquired a 25% share in 1965.
 Plaxton bodies were preferred for coaches.
 Other manufacturers of bodies for the LH were Walter Alexander, Duple, East Lancashire, Marshall, Northern Counties, Weymann and Willowbrook.
 The only Weymann body was fitted to the first LHS6L built (LHX003) to the orders of Western Welsh.
 Weymann had been closed in 1965 and the body was originally mounted on an Albion Nimbus delivered to Western Welsh in 1961; modifications included extending the body wheelbase to match the chassis and fitting a Lodekka style grille to provide cooling for the radiator.
 WWOC numbered their LHS 1 and registered it MBO1F.
 It later passed to Thornes of Selby and is currently preserved.

-For the standard LH the 41-seat Plaxton coach and 43-seat ECW bus were most widely used; the bus bodies manufactured in Belfast by Alexander for Ulsterbus had 45 seats, East Midland Motor Services' ten 1969 buses were the only ones with Willowbrook bodies, as built they had 45 seats but with a 3+2 seating arrangement in three rows forward of the rear bench, making room for a pram pen, they were also unusual in carrying no grille badge, which puzzled the author of this sentence when he first came across a seemingly unidentifiable bus as a schoolboy in the mid 1970s.
+For the standard LH the 41-seat Plaxton coach and 43-seat ECW bus were most widely used; the bus bodies manufactured in Belfast by Alexander for Ulsterbus had 45 seats, East Midland Motor Services' ten 1969 buses were the only ones with Willowbrook bodies, as built they had 45 seats but with a 3+2 seating arrangement in three rows forward of the rear bench, making room for a pram pen, they were also unusual in carrying no grille badge.
 The LHS was produced as both buses and coaches with 26 to 35 seats.
 The LHL had up to 53 seats as a coach or 55 as a bus.
 Between 1975 and 1982 Vanplan built eight with delivery van bodies.

 Altogether nearly 2,000 LHs were built: 1,505 LH, 174 LHL and 308 LHS.